narottamaswal/SafeMedia.AI-A-new-social-media-app/README.md

 # Social-Media-App-with-AI
-## A new safe, and cross-platform social media application
+## A new, safe, and cross-platform social media application

 A new and safe social media that uses machine learning and deep learning to detect fake profiles.